Willy's Wonderland: Plot

-When his vehicle breaks down outside of Hayesville, Nevada, a quiet drifter is picked up by the town's mechanic Jed Love, who takes him to Willy's Wonderland, a once-successful abandoned family entertainment center.
-Owner Tex Macadoo offers him to work as a night-shift janitor in exchange for repairing his vehicle before he and Jed leave him locked in the restaurant.
-Meanwhile, teenager Liv Hawthorne gets handcuffed by her parental guardian, Hayesville's sheriff Eloise Lund, due to her previous attempts to burn the building.
-When Lund leaves, Liv's friends Chris Muley, Kathy Barnes, Aaron Powers, Bob McDaniel, and Dan Lorraine come and release her.
+When his vehicle breaks down outside Hayesville, Nevada, a quiet drifter is picked up by local mechanic Jed Love, who takes him to Willy's Wonderland, a once-successful abandoned family entertainment center inhabited by eight now-withered animatronic mascots: Willy Weasel, Arty Alligator, Cammy Chameleon, Ozzie Ostrich, Tito Turtle, Knighty Knight, Gus Gorilla, and Siren Sara.

+The restaurant's owner Tex Macadoo offers him work as a night-shift janitor in exchange for repairing his vehicle before he and Jed leave him locked inside it.
+Meanwhile, teenager Liv Hawthorne attempts to burn down the restaurant but she gets handcuffed by her guardian, Hayesville's sheriff Eloise Lund.
+After Lund leaves Liv is freed by her friends Chris, Kathy, Aaron, Bob, and Dan.

-As the Janitor begins his duties, the restaurant's now-withered eight animatronic mascots—Willy Weasel, Arty Alligator, Cammy Chameleon, Ozzie Ostrich, Knighty Knight, Tito Turtle, Gus Gorilla, and Siren Sara—are revealed to be alive and homicidal.
-Ozzie attacks the Janitor, who beats Ozzie to death with a mop.
-While her friends douse the perimeter with gasoline, Liv enters the restaurant through the vents to get the Janitor out.
-Meanwhile, the Janitor is attacked by Gus in the restrooms; he kills him by curb stomping his face into a urinal.
-In the vents, Arty chases Liv, but she escapes into a fairy-themed room where Sara kidnaps her.
+As the Janitor begins his duties, the animatronics are revealed to be sentient and homicidal.
+Ozzie attacks him but is beaten to death with a mop.
+Liv enters the restaurant through the vents to get the Janitor out while her friends douse the perimeter with gasoline.
+Simultaneously, the Janitor is attacked by Gus in the restrooms; he fatally curb stomps his face into a urinal.
+Arty chases Liv but she escapes into a fairy-themed room where Sara attacks her.
 Liv manages to fend off Sara and encounters the Janitor, who ignores her warnings about the animatronics and refuses to leave.